cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 unsharding are done over a batch of inputs (more precisely, over the validated output shares for those inputs).

+Note that the preparation step performs two functions: Verification and conversion.
+Verification ensures that the measurement inputs will not lead to a garbled aggregate result.
+Conversion translates input shares into output shares that are compatible with the aggregation function.
+For example, in Prio+, the input shares are XOR shares of the secret, and output shares are additive shares that are compatible with computing sums of measurements.

 A concrete VDAF scheme specifies implementations of these algorithms.
 In addition, a VDAF specifies the following constants: